16 -Destiny Found On the Path of Fear and Trust

 The Midlands range chewed sound and spat it back, the low rumble of gunfire folding into the hollow moans of the wind.
 The air was cold, carrying the tang of peat, heavy and damp, mingling with the acrid bite of gunpowder that clung to their clothes and stung their noses.
 It wasn’t just weather; it was a mood, a presence that settled on them like a second skin.

 Targets bobbed in the battered gully below—a graveyard of steel silhouettes pockmarked with scars, jerking with each strike.
 The clanging echoes seemed alive, mocking every miss and celebrating every hit.
-Brass casings spun through the air, catching brief flashes of sunlight before vanishing into the churned mud below like fallen stars swallowed by the earth.
+Brass casings spun through the air, catching brief flashes of sunlight before dropping into the churned mud below without a sound.

 “Move it.”
 Rhys didn’t need to shout; there was weight in his tone that demanded attention without theatrics.
 His words were stripped of excess, lean and direct, built for efficiency.
 “Two-man bound.
 Eyes up.
 Muzzles indexed.”